 What color treats wrinkles?
-Should I get a face mask or a full body panel?
+Should I get a face mask or a full-body panel?
 If these questions feel familiar, then this is your guide.

 Use a tabletop or facemask for acne.
-For wrinkles, choose a tabletop, face mask, full body or half body panel.
+For wrinkles, choose a tabletop, face mask, full-body or half-body panel.
 For pain relief, use any size panel, or a neoprene wrap.
 For hair growth, use a hat or helmet.

 I included the devices that make sense for each condition you want to treat.
 I suggest a tabletop or face mask for wrinkles, for instance.
 A full body panel helps with wrinkles, but it does so much more, it’s not the ideal “wrinkle light.”
-I suggest you get the device that fulfills as many therapy goals as you can.
+I suggest you get a device that fulfills as many therapy goals as you can.

 The Ultimate Shortcut Guide to Red Light Therapy